In This Article

 Law firms across the country are moving away from on-premise file servers to cloud-based storage and document management systems.

-Even before the most recent pandemic, law firms have been eying the cloud as an alternative to the costs, headaches and inflexibility of on-premise file servers.
+2020 marked a time when numerous people worked from home, never having done so before.
+However, even before that, many companies and law firms have been eying the cloud as an alternative to the costs, headaches and inflexibility of on-premise file servers.
 Today, the modern law firm needs:

 - Access to client, matter and firm documents (all of them) from anywhere.